codeonlyjs/website/content/guide/templateHtmlElements.md

 ## Attributes

-The attributes of a HTML element are declared as properties of the template node:
+The attributes of an HTML element are declared as properties of the template node:

 ```js